containerbuildsystem/cachito/README.md

 * `cachito_nexus_npm_proxy_repo_url` - the URL to the `cachito-js` repository which is a Nexus group that points to the `cachito-js-hosted` hosted repository and the `cachito-js-proxy` proxy repository.
 This defaults to `http://localhost:8081/repository/cachito-js/`.
-This only needs to change if you are using the two Nexus instance approach as described in the "Nexus For npm" section or you use a different name for the repository.
+This only needs to change if you are using the two Nexus instance approach as described in the "Nexus For Java Script" section or you use a different name for the repository.
 * `cachito_nexus_password` - the password of the Nexus service account used by Cachito.
 * `cachito_nexus_pip_raw_repo_name` - the name of the Nexus raw repository for the `pip` package